 Women, peace, and security in the work of the UN Security Council

 In 2000, the UN Security Council adopted resolution 1325 (2000), linking gender equality to the maintenance of international peace and security.
-Almost two decades and seven additional resolutions later, women, peace, and security has become one of the main thematic pillars of the Security Council’s work.
+Almost two decades and nine additional resolutions later, women, peace, and security has become one of the main thematic pillars of the Security Council’s work.
 While the protection and empowerment of women in conflict-affected countries is a global agenda that predates resolution 1325 and extends beyond the workings of the Security Council, it is in this body where women, peace, and security got its name, its normative framework, and its main stage.